adobe/xdm/docs/extensions.md

 XDM generally separates two kinds of properties:

 1. Standard properties are part of the XDM specification, and follow a pattern of `prefix:name`.
-For instance, `repo:id` is the unique identifier of assets in the content repository.
+For instance, `repo:id` is the unique identifier of assets in a repository.
 2. Extension properties are not part of the XDM specification and have been defined by a customer, a partner, or by Adobe for things that are specific to one implementation.
 Extension property names are always URIs like `http://example.com/ns/xdm/my_property`

 XDM comes with a small list of allowed prefixes that correspond to the namespace URIs of the standards that XDM is incorporating.